Internal linking is a part of SEO that is often overlooked.

 2. Helps Search Engines Crawl & Understand Your Site

 Another reason why internal links are important is because of search engines.
 They help search engines crawl and understand your site as links are what they follow.
-To help the crawlers find all of our pages, we need to make it as easy as possible with a good internal linking structure.
+To help the crawlers find all of our pages, we need to make it as easy as possible with a good internal links structure.

 You can also use internal links to signify to Google which pages are important.
 If one of your pages has lots of internal links going to it, it signifies to Google that you value that particular page as you want your visitors to see it.